 Occasionally our first impressions of employees, students, and other groups are negative based on the thoughts, experiences, and facts shared by others around us.
 It is hard to be unbiased especially when you haven’t had time to get to know these people or groups yet.
 In my first few months in my new job, I had a negative view of a handful of the groups I work with.
 All based on interactions and stories from reliable people across campus, people looking out for me and giving me a heads up as to what I might have to deal with.
 I tried really hard to put those things aside and form my own opinions, and by doing that – letting my guard down so to speak – and finding myself disappointed due to the actions of some of those groups being exactly what I was warned about.
 HOWEVER, given time, feedback, and opportunity many of those groups were able to change my impression.

 From stereo types to first impressions the world is full of opportunities to judge others.
-While in everyday life this might be a safety mechanism in certain situations, it is generally good practice to reserve judgement.
+While in everyday life this might be a safety mechanism in certain situations, it is generally good practice to reserve judgment.
 This is especially true in the work place.
-Typically you do not get to choose your coworkers and they do not change very frequently.
+Typically you do not get to choose your co-workers and they do not change very frequently.

 There are several questions I always try and answer because I judge or jump to conclusions about an interaction or action.